PolymerElements/iron-component-page/README.md

    called `analysis.json` (you can override this with the `descriptor-url` property).

-4. Add `iron-component-page` as a dev dependency of your project: `bower install iron-component-page --save-dev`.
+4. Add `iron-component-page` as a dev dependency of your project: `npm install @polymer/iron-component-page --save-dev`.

 5. Create an HTML file to instantiate an `iron-component-page` element (e.g.
    `index.html` or `docs.html`).
 Note that you may need to adjust your import